norcalbiostat/prof_website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are often in the field of Public Health, Education and Student Success.
+I enjoy using data to help others make the world a better place.
 education:
   courses:
   - course: Dr. P.H. in Biostatistics